Olympus E-PL1 vs Sony A6000

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the A6000 has an electronic viewfinder (1440k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the E-PL1 relies on live view and the rear LCD for framing.
 That said, the E-PL1 can be equipped with an optional viewfinder – the VF-2.
 The following table reports on some other key feature differences and similarities of the Olympus E-PL1, the Sony A6000, and comparable cameras.

 One feature that differentiates the E-PL1 and the A6000 is in-body image stabilization (IBIS).
-The E-PL1 reduces the risk of handshake-induced blur with all attached lenses, while the A6000 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The E-PL1 reduces the risk of handshake-induced blur with all attached lenses, while the A6000 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The E-PL1 writes its imaging data to SDHC cards, while the A6000 uses SDXC or Memory Stick PRO Duo cards.
 The A6000 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the E-PL1 cannot take advantage of Ultra High Speed SD cards.